 There may be studies in the future that you may be eligible to take part in.
 Can we contact you in the future about these studies?
-Please initial one of the following options: Yes, you may contact me about future studies No, you may not contact me about future studies Amyloid PET Scan Result Would you like to learn the result of your amyloid PET scan?
-Please initial one of the following options: Yes, I would like to learn the result of my amyloid PET scan No, I do not want to learn the result of my amyloid PET scan Optional Lumbar Puncture (LP) Procedures Do you agree to participate in the optional lumbar puncture (LP) procedures?
-Please initial one of the following options: Yes, I agree to participate in the optional LP procedures I do NOT agree to participate in the optional LP procedures
+Please initial one of the following options: Yes, you may contact me about future studies No, you may not contact me about future studies Amyloid PET Sca n Result Would you like to le options: earn the result of your amyloid PET scan?
+Please initial one of the following Yes, I would like to learn the result of my amyloid PET scan No, do not want to learn the result of my amyloid PET scan Optional Lumbar Puncture (LP) Procedures Do you agree to par of the following opt ticipate in the optional lumbar puncture (LP) procedures?
+Please initial one ions: Yes, I agree to participate in the optional LP procedures I do NOT agree to participate in the optional LP procedures